shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 I am trying to compare the accuracy of Khmer implementations of cqf,bloom filter, and count-min sketch.

 #### Experiment 1 Quotient Filter Vs Bloom filter
  Experiment 1 compares Quotient Filter and Bloom filter.
 Khmer implementation of bloom filter is used, and CQF is used for the quotient filter because I couldn't find an implementation for RSQF.
 Bloom filter and CQF are created with size approximate to 524k.
 Then, Unique kmers are iteratively inserted in both filters.
 Accuracy is measured periodically.
 Accuracy measure is the number of false positives found while querying unseen kmers.

  ![BloomVsCQF.png]({{ site.baseurl }}/images/BloomVsCQF.png)

+Figure 3: Accuracy Comparison: Bloom filter Vs CQF

  As Mentioned in the paper, Quotient filter is space efficient when the accuracy is below 1/64.